thunlp/LLaVA-UHD/README.md

 When evaluating the model, we almost synchronously use the testing code of llava1.5, and the basic usage method is consistent.
 Please refer to [here](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#evaluation) for help.
 We provide the same script to complete the testing.

+## Exploratory experiments
+Exploratory experiments relevant to the paper and more reliable code are currently being further organized.
+Some of the code is not yet in its final version.
+Stay tuned!

 ## Citation

 If you find LLaVA-UHD useful for your research and applications, please cite using this BibTeX: